dataforseo/TypeScriptClient/docs/interfaces/ITableContent.md

 > `optional` **footer**: [`TableContentItemInfo`](../classes/TableContentItemInfo.md)[]

-content of the footer of the table
+parsed content of the footer

 #### Defined in

-main.ts:165705
+main.ts:161635

 ***